As Netflix, Amazon, and Hulu continue to expand their streaming services, other players are getting involved too. But where, oh where, is Disney’s?

 Abraham Lincoln, the president at the time, called up Union forces to head south and quell the rebellion.
 Unfortunately, most of the generals at the top of his list decided to fight for the newly-formed Confederacy.

-This left Lincoln with few options.
+Lincoln found himself with few options.

 McClellan, who saw himself as a “Young Napoleon,” took his time to train and organize his men.
 He also complained that he didn’t have enough weapons and ammunition to supply his troops with.